luanvasconcelos/Complete-Python-Bootcamp/README.md

 1. The __Objects and Data Structures__ Assessment Test asked to fill answers to questions about basic Python objects and data structures;
 2. The __Statements Assessment Test__ requested to fill a series of tasks using control flow structures like 'for' and 'if' and build-in functions such as 'range' and 'split';
+3. The __Guessing Game Challenge__ ordered the creation of a little guess game with the user by using conflow flow architectures and printing statements so one could guess a random number from 1 to 100 with hints like warmer or colder;